Drug Rehab for Australia

 As far off the main drug trafficking channels as Australia is, it cannot escape this curse entirely.
 The allure of any country that has not yet been subjected to bombardment with supplies of narcotics must be too great for trafficking organizations to resist.

 And so it is that Australians who saw the problem many citizens were having with addictive drugs founded a Narconon drug treatment center in Melbourne.
 Drug education classes fan out from this rehab and Narconon drug prevention groups to prevent abuse in the young.
-At this long-term, holistic addiction treatment center, it's possible for the addicted to get the time and the guidance they need to leave addiction behind for good.
-To find out more about Narconon in Australia, call Narconon International at 800-775-8750.
+At this drug and alcohol rehabilitation center, it’s possible for the addicted to get the time and the guidance they need to leave addiction behind for good.
+To find out more about Narconon in Australia, call Narconon.